 - Income (Loss) before Income Taxes (Benefits), Equity Income, Minorities' Interests, Discontinued Operations and Cumulative Effect of Change in Accounting Principle; Income (loss) from continuing operations before cumulative effect of change in accounting principle; Net income (loss), as well as Basic and Diluted Earnings per share beginning with the year ended December 31, 2002 excludes the effect of amortization of goodwill in accordance with the adoption of Statement of Financial Accounting Standard No. 142.
-For additional information regarding the adoption of this standard and its effects on Net income (loss) and Earnings (loss) per share, refer to Note 1 to the Consolidated Financial Statements incorporated by reference in our Current Report on Form 8-K dated April 30, 2003. - (2) Basic and Diluted Earnings per share is determined using income or loss available to common shareholders, which is calculated as net income (loss) less accrued preferred dividends, net of tax.
-Refer to Note 18 to the Consolidated Financial Statements incorporated by reference in our Current Report on Form 8-K dated April 30, 2003.
+For additional information regarding the adoption of his standard and its effects on Net income (loss) and Earnings per share is determined using income or loss available to common shareholders, which is calculated as net income (loss) less accrued preferred dividends, net of tax.
+Refer to - (2) Basic and Diffued Earlings per share is determined using income of loss available to common shareholders, which is calculated as ne Note 18 to the Consolidated Financial Statements incorporated by reference in our Current Report on Form 8-K dated April 30, 2003

-ADOPTION OF NEW ACCOUNTING STANDARD
+ADOPTION OF NEW ACCOUNTING STANDARDS